coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ---

-^ When we look at the features that the BEAM lacks here, we can see that Kubernetes can really put the wind in your sails.
+^ BEAM doesnt offer some of this stuff

-^ So the easy aanswer is of course: <consultant hat>, yes, they are better together
+^ Wind in your sails

 ^ but...